 The day I said goodbye to Aaron, I drove over to that house that had become a home to me and stayed until pretty late.
 He was spending all night packing his bags before, early in the morning, leaving for college in Arizona.
 I still had three months of summer left before I’d leave, and that night was when I learned it’s much harder to be left behind than it is to be the one leaving.

 I remember feeling this need to say something profound, something that could sum up a nine-year friendship or some way to say goodbye that would do justice to what he meant to me.
 I don’t remember what I did actually say, but I do remember that Aaron just sort of acted like it was any other day.
 I remember thinking that he seemed callous to it, though in hindsight, I think neither of us knew how to express our gratitude for something like friendship.
 I was trying to sum it all up and searching for some climactic moment, and Aaron was trying to avoid that.

 He walked me outside when it was time for me to leave.
 He was wearing an orange t-shirt shirt and blue parachute pants.
-I’ll never forget it.
+Because, hey, it was the 90s after all.
 When I got ready to walk to my candy-apple, Pontiac Grand-Am, Aaron put his hand out for a handshake, as though we were ending a good business transaction, and I ignored him and went in to hug him.
 When I turned around and started walking to my car, I started tearing up, and as I pulled out, I started crying uncontrollably while Aaron stood there with a sad look on his face, his hands in his pockets.

 When I drove away, I knew high school had ended and that I wasn’t a kid anymore.
 And of all the life experiences I’ve ever had, I don’t think there’s any harder than saying goodbye.
 And that moment was the first time I knew what it was like to really love and care about someone.
 It was the first time I knew what it meant to be grateful for a relationship.